-- We used version 1.01 of the groundwater availability models for the southern portion of the Ogallala Aquifer. - See Blandford and others (2003) for assumptions and limitations of the model for the southern part of the Ogallala Aquifer.
-Root mean squared error for this model is 47 feet.
-This error will have more of an effect on model results where the aquifer is thin. - The groundwater availability model for the southern part of the Ogallala Aquifer has only one single layer representing the Ogallala hydrostratigraphic unit in the district. - We used Groundwater Vistas Version 5 (Environmental Simulations, Inc. 2007) as the interface to process model output results.
+- We used version 1.01 of the groundwater availability model for the southern portion of the Ogallala Aquifer. - In the analysis, the pumpage distribution for the transient calibrated model is the same as described in Blandford and others (2003) for the southern portion of the Ogallala Aquifer. - See Blandford and others (2003) for assumptions and limitations of the model for the southern part of the Ogallala Aquifer.
+Root mean squared error for this model is 47 feet for 1990 water levels.
+This error will have more of an effect on model results where the aquifer is thin. - The groundwater availability model for the southern part of the Ogallala Aquifer has only one layer representing the Ogallala hydrostratigraphic unit in the district.
+The model does not consider flow into or out of the Ogallala Aquifer from other formations. - The transient portion of the model has monthly stress periods from 1982 to 1984 and 1992 to 1994. - We used Processing Modflow for Windows (PMWIN) version 5.3 (Chiang and Kinzelbach, 2001) as the interface to process model output for the groundwater availability model for the southern part of the Ogallala Aquifer.